Co-occurring PTSD Treatment

 • Allows you room to process experiences

-• Teaches you how to adopt healthy coping skills
+• Teaches you how to adopt healthy coping mechanisms and skills

 Reasons you might be an ideal candidate for trauma and PTSD residential treatment include: